 People collect antique clocks because of their beauty and historical significance.
-Many buyers also choose them for their fascinating inner workings and decorative appeal.
+Many buyers also choose antique clocks for their fascinating inner workings and decorative appeal.

 Most of the time, the prized pieces that are acquired by people are those that were made during the 17th, 18th, and 19th centuries.
 Some of the most popular companies that are known to offer unique and authentic clocks include E. Howard & Co., Waltham Clock Company, and Simon Willard.

 Due to the varying styles and types of clocks that are made, the value of an individual piece can vary.
 Having an expert evaluate it can help you know if it is worth buying.

 There are various styles of clocks that are commonly used in the market, such as advertising, grandfather clocks, and the banjo.
 Some of the most prominent brands that are commonly offered on the market are: Some of these styles are also known to be very valuable.

 Walter Durfee was born in 1856 in Providence, Rhode Island.
 In 1877, he started a business known as Durfee & Enches, which was an antiques shop.
 Two years later, he partnered with Charles Pendleton to expand the business.
 During his time in the industry, he had traveled the world looking for and buying clocks.

 The two men decided to buy high-quality clocks in England and sell them through their company.
 This strategy worked well as the pieces they bought were very popular.
 They had to move to larger locations to accommodate their growing business.

 In 1884, John Harrington of England was able to successfully patent the first tubular bell for clocks.
 After meeting him in 1886, Durfee decided to secure the U.S. patent rights for Harrington’s tubes.
 This resulted in him becoming the leading supplier of tall case clocks with tubular bells.